 Crypto’s User Base Is Growing Globally

-It’s often easier to make business decisions when you can refer to reliable, relevant data.
+It’s often easier to make business decisions when referring to reliable, relevant data.
 Statistics can give you an idea of the overall trends that could positively or negatively impact your company.
 Seeing measurable indications that a progressively larger number of people use cryptocurrency could be enough to convince you that 2021 is an excellent time to start accepting it at your business.

-The University of Cambridge’s 2nd Global Cryptoasset Survey may provide the content you need.
+The University of Cambridge’s 2nd Global Cryptoasset Survey may provide the necessary content.
 It includes data through part of 2018 — the most recent information available from the authors — and shows a clear growth pattern in the number of people using cryptocurrencies.
 For example, the research highlighted a 94% growth rate in the number of identification-verified cryptocurrency users between the end of 2017 and the first three quarters of 2018.

 Moreover, identification-verified user accounts only comprised 10% of all signups at cryptocurrency services in 2016, but the percentage rose to 25% in the first quarter of 2018.

 The study’s data came from 47 countries and five world regions.
-That means wherever you operate, there’s a good chance your nation will experience some of this growth.
+That means wherever you operate, there’s a good chance your nation will experience some growth.

 Specialized Maps Show People Where They Can Use Cryptocurrency